 How to transport a cake, especially the tiered ones?
 This is quite a common question I often get from new cake decorators.
+Here are my tips for handling the transportation of tall tiered cakes without any stress.

 I have made and transported tall tiered cakes many times.
 And the one thing that really stresses me up in the whole process of decorating and delivering a cake is definitely the process of getting the cake delivered to the event venue in one piece.